 - A. Unscrew the deadweight cap. - B. Remove the deadweight. - C. Remove and discard the metal packing spacer. - D. Clean the deadweight orifice with a dry cloth. - E. Carefully place deadweight over deadweight orifice.
 Replace deadweight cap, finger tight. - 14.
 Remove the protective paper from the fryer cabinet.

-It is necessary to clean exterior surface with a damp cloth.
+Clean exterior surface with a damp cloth.